phalcon-orphanage/docs/en/api/Phalcon_Loader.rst

 public *string*  **getCheckedPath** ()

-Get the path the loader is checking
+Get the path the loader is checking for a path